adha7/decide-project/README.md

 * Pytest 6.2.2

-# Running the test suite
+# Running the Test Suite
 With the *pytest* package, tests can be executed with a simple command:
 `<$ pytest>`